DanielGordon1/recipe_roundabout/README.md

 > **It's dinner time !
 Create an application that helps users find the most relevant recipes that they can prepare with the ingredients that they have at home**

 Functional Requirements:
-- User can create an account
+- User can create an account (✅)
-- User can login
+- User can login (✅)
-- User can search Recipes based on name.
+- User can search Recipes based on title. (✅)
-- User can search Recipes based on ingredients.
+- User can search Recipes based on ingredients. (✅)
-- User can search Recipes based on their cooking time.
-- User can favorite(like) a Recipe (optional)
+- User can favorite(like) a Recipe (✅)
 - User can view al his / her favorite recipes (optional)
 - User can search for Recipes on the internet when the DB does not yield results
     - Search for recommendations using ChatGPT
-    - Search for recommendations using the Scraper

 Data
 - Integrate the Recipe Scraper into our codebase and run it in a rake task every night that creates a JSON.
-- Load the JSON into the DB every night using a rake task.
+- Load the JSON into the DB every night using a rake task. - Rake task done, cron not yet.

 UI
 - We first do a search and load from the DB.